ddsky/unibox/README.md

   instantVisualFeedback: 'all', // where the instant visual feedback should be shown, 'top', 'bottom', 'all', or 'none', default: 'all'
   throttleTime: 300, // the number of milliseconds before the suggest is triggered after finished input, default: 300ms
   extraHtml: undefined, // extra HTML code that is shown in each search suggest
+  ivfImagePath: '', // the path to prepend to the instant visual feedback images
+  placeholder: undefined, // the placeholder to be put in the search field
   highlight: true, // whether matched words should be highlighted, default: true
   queryVisualizationHeadline: '', // A headline for the image visualization, default: empty
   animationSpeed: 300, // speed of the animations, default: 300ms
+  enterCallback: undefined, // callback on what should happen when enter is pressed while the focus is in the search field
-  enterCallback: undefined, // callback on what should happen when enter is pressed, default: undefined, meaning the link will be followed
+  enterResultCallback: undefined, // callback on what should happen when enter is pressed while the focus is on one of the suggests, default: undefined, meaning the link will be followed
   minChars: 3, // minimum number of characters before the suggests shows, default: 3
   maxWidth: 400 // the maximum width of the suggest box, default: as wide as the input box };